-On March 3, 2020, the voters within the District authorized Measure U general obligation bonds not to exceed \$55,500.00.
+On March 3, 2020, the voters within the District authorized Measure T general obligation bonds not to exceed \$52,985,000.

-Measure U bonds are Proposition 39 bonds, issued by the San Ysidro School District.
+Measure T bonds are Proposition 39 bonds, issued by the San Ysidro School District.
 The passage of Proposition 39 in November 2000 amended the California Constitution to include accountability provisions.
 Specifically, the District must conduct an annual independent performance audit to ensure that funds have been expended only on specific projects listed as well as annual, independent financial audit of the proceeds from the sale of the bonds until all the proceeds have been expended for facilities projects.

-The General Obligation Bond Measure U audit for fiscal year 2020-21 was recently completed by the auditing firm of Wilkinson, Hadley, King & Co., LLP.
+The General Obligation Bond Measure T audit for fiscal year 2022-23 was recently completed by the auditing firm of Wilkinson, Hadley, King & Co., LLP.
 The audit report is being submitted to the Governing Board for review and approval.
 A representative from Wilkinson, Hadley, King & Co., LLP will be present to answer questions from the Board on this item.
-The report is provided under separate cover.